 The funds are obtained from bid, auction or partnership in wildlife drawings conducted pursuant to NRS 502.250 and from a gift of money made by any person to the Wildlife Heritage Trust Account.
 The amount of funds available from year to year for projects meeting the above criteria will vary due to the amount of funds deposited each year and the interest earned on the account annually.
 NRS 501.3575 states that “the Department may annually expend from the Wildlife Heritage Trust Account an amount of money not greater than 75 percent of the money deposited in the Account during the previous year and the total amount of interest earned on the money in the Account during the previous year.”
 In the event that the annual authorized funding allowed per fiscal year is not utilized for projects and associated administrative costs, the unused portion will revert to the principal of the trust account.

 Deadlines: All proposals must be submitted to the Nevada Department of Wildlife, Headquarters Office, 1100 Valley Road, Reno, Nevada 89512 between January 1 and March 1 of each calendar year.
 The project year is on a state fiscal year basis of July 1 through June 30.
-The funds must be utilized in the appropriate fiscal year.
-However, due to unusual circumstances, which may be documented by the applicant, the Commission may consider an extension of project funds to the next fiscal year if requested by the organization or person that initiated the project proposal prior to the end of the project’s fiscal year.
+The funds must be utilized in the fiscal year for which they were approved; however, due to unusual circumstances, which must be documented by the applicant prior to the end of the project’s first fiscal year, the Commission may consider an extension of project funds to the next fiscal year if requested by the organization or person that initiated the project proposal.

 Annual Wildlife Heritage Timeline